GlacierWeilin/AAR_THAR_AABR-ELA/README.md

 # AAR_THAR_AABR-ELA
 This repository contains the code used to reproduce the simulations, data analysis, and figures of
-- Yang, W., Mackintosh, A.N., Cooper, E-L., Li, Y., Jone, R.S., Chu, W., and Tielidze, L.G., (2025): A global estimate of Equilibrium-Line Altitude ratios for improved glacier-climate reconstructions.
+- Yang, W., Mackintosh, A.N., Cooper, E-L., Li, Y., Jone, R.S., Chu, W., and Tielidze, L.G., (2025): Global estimates of glacier Equilibrium-Line Altitude ratios for enhanced paleoclimate reconstructions.

 We provide the estimates of AAR<sub>0</sub>, THAR<sub>0</sub>, and AABR<sub>0</sub> ratios for nearlly all glaciers on Earth using a hybrid of [Python Glacier Evolution Model (PyGEM v0.2.5)](https://github.com/PyGEM-Community/PyGEM/releases/tag/v0.2.0), developed by David Rounce and collaborators, and [Open Global Glacier Model (OGGM v1.6.0)](https://github.com/OGGM/oggm/releases/tag/v1.6.0), developed by the OGGM community.
 Glacier AAR<sub>0</sub> was calculated by completing linear regression of simulated annual mass balances and AARs from 1995 to 2014.
 THAR<sub>0</sub> and AABR<sub>0</sub> were estimated for each glacier based on AAR<sub>0</sub> and the glacier geometry from the Randolph Glacier Inventory 6.2.